ertgl/stackholm/README.md

 Context = storage.create_context_class()
 ```

-For more information on using `ContextVar` with asynchronous applications, see
+For more information on using `ContextVar` with asynchronous applications,
-the
+refer to the
 [official documentation](https://docs.python.org/3/library/contextvars.html#asyncio-support).

 ### ASGI Environment

-The `ASGIRefLocalStorage` class can be used for ASGI applications.
-It uses
+Use `ASGIRefLocalStorage` for ASGI applications.
+It extends
-the ASGI reference local storage for storing the context data.
-The class is
+`OptimizedListStorage` and utilizes ASGI reference local storage for storing
-an extension of the `OptimizedListStorage` class.
+and retrieving context data.

 ```python
 import stackholm